Cloud architecture that actually ships to production.

 MVP to production-scale SaaS

 Most SaaS startups die on the path from “it works in staging” to “it handles a Monday morning.”
-I help teams re-architect before the pain, not after.
+We help teams re-architect before the pain, not after.
 Multi-tenancy, data layer, queuing, SSO, audit, the boring stuff that wins contracts.

 AI-optimized SaaS operations

 Agentic automation for incident response, code review, infrastructure changes, and customer success.
-I build the guardrails, prompts, and MCP integrations so AI actually reduces ops load instead of adding a new kind of chaos.
+We build the guardrails, prompts, and MCP integrations so AI actually reduces ops load instead of adding a new kind of chaos.

 The platform behind it

-Joscor is also the consulting practice behind Open Edge Cloud – a FIPS 140-3 validated OpenStack cloud built for enterprise workloads.
-Engagements often pair consulting with dedicated infrastructure.
+Joscor is also the consulting practice behind Open Edge Cloud – a managed OpenStack cloud on US-sovereign infrastructure, with FIPS 140-3 validated cryptography and controls aligned to SOC 2 and ISO 27001.
+Engagements often pair consulting with dedicated infrastructure, but neither requires the other.

 Who hires Joscor